When old-school developer goes freestyle

 I nested for-comprehensions in

-Besides that (and that I use a monad for logging in Scala first time) these programs doesn’t look very different to ones I would write if I have committed to some particular monad or used tagless final style.
-In some time I’ve gained skill to quite quickly deal with errors caused by too few type annotations.
+Besides that (and that I use a monad for logging in Scala the first time) these programs don’t look very different to ones I would write if I have committed to some particular monad or used tagless final style.
+In some time I’ve gained the skill to quite quickly deal with errors caused by too few type annotations.

-Writing handlers is nothing more than implementing interface in particular monad.
+Writing handlers is nothing more than implementing the interface in a particular monad.
 Because I’ve used http4s in this project I’ve chosen to interpret in

 fs2.Task.
 There no are significant differences to imperative style.
 Nice thing was, that I could very easily obtain handlers for

 cats.Id handlers.
 That holds true every time when there is a natural transformation from one monad to another.